ehrenb/machina-docs/machina/docs/index.md

 # Welcome to the Machina documentation

 Machina is a scalable and modular analysis framework.
-This framework enables rapid integration of both existing open source and novel analysis as worker modules.
+Machina enables the rapid integration of both existing open source and novel analysis as worker modules.

 Machina's key features